 Years Active: 2002 - 2010 and also 2015 Role: Master Of Ceremonies Contributions: Ed Keenan was the Master Of Ceremonies of all the After Hours shows they performed at Grace Church On-The-Hill and also their first show at the Winchester Theatre in 2010.
 As the boys sang unplugged at Grace Church, they felt it was a good idea to have someone with a big voice set expectations through the show and warm-up the crowd.
 Ed also sang lead on Leonard Cohen's "Hallelujah" at one of their shows along side After Hours and also pulled out some interesting break dance moves at the beginning of their 2010 shows at the Winchester theatre.
 Ed's voice became synonymous with After Hours so he also came back to run their 15th anniversary show which also included an interview from Ed with Aaron and Yee Kuang.

 Years Active: 2004 - 2006, 2015 Role: Guitarist Contributions: Brian played acoustic guitar at three of the Grace Church shows and their 15th anniversary show.
-He performed "Hotel California" with After Hours in 2004, "Bye Bye Love" in 2005 and "Hotel California" again in 2006.
+He performed "Hotel California" with After Hours in 2004, "Bye Bye Love" in 2005 and "Hotel California" again in 2006, along with "Bad Moon Rising".
 Brian was asked to perform "More Than Words" along side Mike Santos, Jonathan Pong and Aaron Milic for a special trio performance at their 15th anniversary show.

 Years Active: 2015 Role: Zen Drum (Percussion) Contributions: Erick played the Zen Drum on several songs at their 15th anniversary show and at their Canada Day performance at Mel Lastman Square.
 At that time the boys were playing around with the idea of adding percussion, but not beat boxing, to their sound.
 The Zen Drum was a hit at the show and the boys planned on continuing to work and even sing with Erick as the newest member of After Hours!
 However, things don't always go according to plan and that idea sadly faded.